Updated: January 14, 2026 • By Santorini Dave

 - 1. Download Offline Google Maps Before You Arrive

-London is sprawling, but if you know the location of these three anchors, you can always find your bearings.
-Trafalgar Square is the official center of London, and it marks the gateway to the West End.
-Piccadilly Circus is the buzzing neon hub connecting the shopping of Regent Street with the theaters of Shaftesbury Avenue.
-The River Thames is your ultimate compass; it winds through the city, but generally separates the historic North (Westminster, The City) from the cultural South Bank.- 3.
-Understand the “West End” for Walkability
+London is sprawling, but if you know these three anchors, you can always find your bearings.
+Trafalgar Square is the official center of London and gateway to the West End.
+Piccadilly Circus is the neon hub connecting Regent Street shopping with Shaftesbury Avenue theaters.
+The River Thames is your ultimate compass; it winds through the city but generally separates the historic North (Westminster, The City) from the cultural South Bank.- 3.
+The “West End” for Walkability

-While London is huge, the main tourist zone – often called the “West End” – is surprisingly walkable.
-Picture a rectangle: Oxford Street to the North (Shopping), The Strand/Thames to the South (Sights), Regent Street to the West (Mayfair), and Kingsway to the East (Covent Garden).
-Inside this box, you’ll find Soho, Chinatown, Leicester Square, and Theaterland.- 4.
+The main tourist zone – the “West End” – is very walkable.
+The North border is Oxford Street (Shopping).
+The South border is The Strand/Thames (Sights).
+The West border is Regent Street (Mayfair).
+The East border is Kingsway (Holborn/Covent Garden boundary).
+Inside this box, you’ll find Soho, Chinatown, Leicester Square, and Theaterland.
+You rarely need the Tube if you stay within these borders.- 4.
 Master the 3 Key “Entry” Stations

 Best New Hotel: The Mayfair Townhouse